The Provincial Capitol of Bohol, constructed in 1855-1860, served as a tribunal, prison and living quarters for the Spanish military force.

 Built in the traditional construction of stone and lime, records show that the builders used 27,300 bricks, 4,325 cavans of lime and 61,000 roofing tiles, with banaba wood for beams and girders, and bangkal wood for flooring.
 All these exceptional cultural, architectural, and historical values paved the way for the structure’s declaration on July 22, 2012, as an Important Cultural Property by the National Museum of the Philippines.

-The declaration not only recognised its national significance, but also served to protect and conserve the edifice from pilferage, destruction, disasters and other threats.
+The declaration not only recognized its national significance, but also served to protect and conserve the edifice from pilferage, destruction, disasters and other threats.

 On June 16, 2014, the Provincial Government of Bohol under former Governor Edgar Chatto donated the old capitol to the National Museum of the Philippines.